jrdnbrkfld/PP1-silver-street/README.md

 - Featured at the top of the website on all 4 pages.
 - To the left it displays the Silver Street logo and name, which also acts as a link to return to the home page.
 - To the right it displays all the navigation links.
 These being Home, Gallery, Visit & Contact Us.
+- This feature allows the user to intuitively navigate to any section of the website that they need.

 <img src="assets/images/readme/navbar.png"><img>

 ## Hero Image